karandave211/karandave211.github.io/_posts/2026-04-27-free-delivery-vs-discount-psychology.md

   - Consumer Psychology
   - Pricing Strategy
   - BBA Research
-excerpt: "A simple experiment comparing how Ahmedabad consumers react to 'free delivery' versus a monetary discount – and what it means for local businesses."
+excerpt: "Which offer wins?
+77% preferred free delivery over an equal discount.
+What this means for local businesses."
 ---

 As part of my BBA coursework and personal interest in consumer behaviour, I ran a small experiment to test a classic marketing question: **Which is more appealing – “free delivery” or an equivalent monetary discount?**